swseighman/Basic-Native-Rest-Service/README.md

 #### Container Options

 Within this repository, there are a few examples of deploying applications in various container environments, from distroless to full OS images.
+Choose the appropriate version for your use case and build the images.

+For example, to build the JAR version:

 ```
-$ docker -f Dockerfile.jvm -t rest-service:jvm
+$ docker build -f Dockerfile.jvm -t localhost/rest-service-demo:jvm
 ```

 ```
-$ docker run -i --rm -p 8080:8080 localhost/rest-service:jvm
+$ docker run -i --rm -p 8080:8080 localhost/rest-service-demo:jvm
 ```

 Browse to `localhost:8080/greeting`, where you should see: